tinitiate/sqlserver/README.md

 * * *
 > OUT OF SCOPE
 ## For Future and Advanced Courses
 * Calling API (WebService) from DB
 * Hints, Experience with blocking and deadlocking issues
 * replication issues
 * log shipping issues
 * connectivity issues
 * security issues
 * Experience in Performance Tuning
 * Query Optimization
 * using Performance Monitor
 * SQL Profiler
 * Monitoring and troubleshooting tools
 * SQL HA solutions like SQL Clustering, ALWAYS ON
 * Database mirroring and Replication

 ## Administration
 * Information Schema
 * Backups and Restore
 * User Management
 * Roles and Grants/Deny

+> OUT OF SCOPE